 Penalties may be higher, depending on the circumstances of the offense.

 Our domestic violence defense lawyer in Las Vegas may be able to help with your domestic violence case.

 Similarities and Differences Between Assault and Battery

 Both assault and battery require that the suspect had the intent to commit the crime therein.
 Additionally, both assault and battery require the use of some sort of force or harm upon another individual.

-Assault does not require actual physical contact against the other individual, only the fear of immediate bodily harm.
+Assault does not require actual physical contact with the other individual, only the fear of immediate bodily harm.
 The threat of the use of physical force or bodily harm against an individual may be sufficient for a conviction of assault under Nevada law.
 Battery, on the other hand, requires physical contact with another person.

-Where assault requires that the victim was aware that an assault was occurring at the time of its commission, battery does not have a similar requirement of awareness.
-Rather, battery requires that the victim did not consent to the physical contact upon himself or herself by the suspect.
+Where assault requires that the victim was aware that an assault was occurring at the time of its commission, the battery does not have a similar requirement of awareness.
+Rather, battery requires that the victim did not consent to physical contact upon himself or herself by the suspect.

 Common Defenses Against Criminal Charges of Assault or Battery

 If you have been accused of assault or battery, a solid defense is critical to your case.
 Our criminal defense Las Vegas lawyer will listen to your side of the story, investigate what really happened, and craft a defense tailored to your situation.
 We will fight for your rights and your freedom.